Skip to main content

 Inflating ideal cycle time

-Setting ideal cycle time to your average speed instead of your best sustainable speed hides speed losses.
-Use the machine’s rated speed or best observed speed.
+Using your average speed instead of your best sustainable speed hides performance losses.
+Use the machine's rated or best observed speed.

 Hiding planned stops